projectara/greybus-spec/source/connection.rst

 Common Greybus Protocol Ping Operation
 --------------------------------------

-Every Connection Protocol shall implement a simple "ping" operation.
+With some exceptions, every Connection Protocol shall implement a simple "ping" operation.

 This operation consists of the minimal request sent by the AP Module, followed by a response message from an Interface; the response status shall equal GB_OP_SUCCESS.
 The operation implements a simple round-trip message exchange over a connection,